garden-io/garden/docs/getting-started/quickstart.md

 This will build all the containers in this project with the [Remote Container Builder](../features/remote-container-builder.md) and deploy them to your Kubernetes cluster.
 You can then visit the example project [via the link](http://vote.local.demo.garden/) output by Garden.

-The quickstart also comes with some tests of the unit and end-to-end variety.
+The quickstart also includes unit and integration tests.
 To run your unit test, just run `test unit`.
-To run your end-to-end test, run `test e2e`.
+To run your integration test, run `test integ`.
 Easy!

 The project itself doubles as an interactive guide that walks you through some common Garden commands and workflows.
 We encourage you to give it a spin!